Brookstead, Queensland: Geography

 The town is located in the south-west of the locality.
 The North Branch of the Condamine River forms the western boundary of the locality.
 The land is flat freehold farmland (approx 400 metres above sea level) and is used to grow crops, such as sorgum, corn and wheat.

 St Ronans is a neighbourhood in the west of the locality (27.7333°S 151.4°E).

 The Gore Highway traverses the locality from the south-east to the south-west slightly bypassing the town.
 At the bypass is the junction with the Brookstead Norworth Road which exits the locality through the north-west.
 The Millmerran railway line also traverses from the south-east to the south-west through the locality, passing through the town, which is serviced by the Brookstead railway station (27.7603°S 151.4464°E).

 History

 The name Brookstead is derived from brook indicating creek/watercourse, and stede (Dutch) or stadt (German) indicating place, together meaning a creek-side camping place.

-Brookstead State School open on 25 January 1915.